The dried fruits and white seeds of black pepper, Piper nigrum

 Black pepper depends on a lot of rain splatter to encourage its many miniature blooms.
 A single, 3-inch inflorescence can produce up to 100 flowers.
 The flowers are followed by single-seeded berries that take approximately 6 to 7 months to mature.

 The chemical piperine, a part of the plant’s resistance against diseases and fungi, is responsible for black pepper’s spicy heat.
 It is derived both from the outer fruit and the seed.
-Black pepper contains between 4.6 and 9.7% piperine by mass, while white pepper has slightly more.
+Black pepper contains between 4.6 and 9.7% piperine by mass, while white pepper contains slightly more.

 THE DIFFERENCE BETWEEN BLACK AND WHITE PEPPER